Tyrn/wei/the-insider-en.typ

 of them and ordered, additionally, mushroom sauce, appetizers and wine.

-     The goose soon appeared in front of the  travelers in the grilled state and it was impossible to recognize - such an appetizing crust covered it and so cheerfully did  the goose  fat drip down in the steaming rice plate.
+     The goose soon appeared in front of the  travelers in the grilled state and it was impossible to recognize---such an appetizing crust covered it and so cheerfully did  the goose  fat drip down in the steaming rice plate.
 The travelers embarked  on the food and, though Bemish was very hungry, he  soon realized that  he had no chance holding his own with Kissur.
 They conversed in  English.
-Bemish noticed suddenly that Kissur was trying  to not  to bang his  spoon  on the plate and  was listening to the conversation  between two poorly dressed peasants  -  they  were  scraping rice  quickly out  of their plates with their heads down.
+Bemish noticed suddenly that Kissur was trying  to not  to bang his  spoon  on the plate and  was listening to the conversation  between two poorly dressed peasants---they  were  scraping rice  quickly out  of their plates with their heads down.
 Finally  Kissur  couldn't hold it, he bid them come to the table,  handed over  some goose  and started to  ask  questions.
 Bemish,  being barely able to  understand  a few  words, inquired  what  the